Non-binary teacher sparks calls for dress code changes - NewsBreak

 The turnout at Tuesday’s school board meeting appeared to be driven at least in part by that video and a call by a parent advocate for those concerned about it to show up and speak up for their values.
 Those who did show up called on the board to adjust the district’s dress code policies for teachers.

 “As a Christian woman, I want them to be raised in school; I want schools to teach them reading, writing, and arithmetic.
 I don’t want them being taught things I wouldn’t teach them at home about gender about sex,” said Pam Coke, who identified herself as a Caddo Parish grandparent.
 “No one is trying to get anybody fired in this situation.
 What we’re doing here is we simply want the Caddo Parish School Board to stay with the policy of their dress code.
-We don’t feel like that’s being done.”ALSO ON WJBF: Jenkins County fire raises response time concerns
+We don’t feel like that’s being done.”Lake Powell hits historic low, raising hydropower concerns

 But supporters showed up in force, too, saying the teacher should continue to dress as they choose as long as they adhere to professional guidelines.
 Many parents with students in the music teacher’s class spoke about their student’s love for them, while others dismissed the whole issue as nothing more than an attempt to get clicks and bully the teacher.